ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 - Default values:

-> The values that show in 'Contact Usernames' and in 'Organization' are the default values you entered when [you configured your translator] (#configure-the-dgt-connector).
+> The values that show in 'Contact Usernames' and in 'Organization' are the default values you entered when [CEM configured your translator] (#configure-the-dgt-connector).
 Those values can be overridden on a page per page basis.
 To do this, just click 'Contact Usernames' or 'Organization' and changes the values.